-6.2.2 Other WA BTB laws
+2. Other Washington BTB Laws

-In Online Appendix Table 8, I explicitly consider other Washington State BTB laws focused on public employment and discussed in Section 3.
-To do so, I employ a research similar design to that in Doleac and Hansen (2019), regressing employment and earnings on individual controls, county of release fixed effects, time fixed effects, and indicators for whether a BTB law that covers public employment only or both public and private employment is in effect in the county.
+In table A4, I explicitly consider other Washington State BTB laws focused on public employment and discussed in section III.
+To do so, I employ a research similar design to that in Doleac and Hansen (2020), regressing employment and earnings on individual controls, county of release fixed effects, time fixed effects, and indicators for whether a BTB law that covers public employment only or both public and private employment is in effect in the county.
 I continue to use the same recently released sample as above.
 The results show no effects of any public employment-only BTB laws.
 By contrast, Seattle's private BTB law shows a modest positive impact.
 This effect, however, is largely driven by including Spokane as a control.
 When comparing Seattle to neighboring counties, the law has a modest, marginally significant effect.